TemiAkinrinlola/Rentention-Study-/README.md

 ![ohe](https://user-images.githubusercontent.com/67794705/87349163-c5359c00-c54d-11ea-915c-7bf00d6d460a.PNG)

+* Splitting the datasets into train and test sets:The Test dataset provides the gold standard used to evaluate the model.
+It is only used once a model is completely trained(using the train and validation sets).
+The test set is generally what is used to evaluate competing models.

 * Feature Scaling(standardization): Since the range of values of the raw data vary widely ,the objective function in classifier will not work properly without some sort of scaling.Here ,I use the standardization or z-normaliztion to scale the features.

 ![standardization](https://user-images.githubusercontent.com/67794705/87352694-67a44e00-c553-11ea-9d3a-e8fcd0b98bd8.PNG)